 3. Moi Mir

-Personal blogs are a great way to develop and share your opinion and perspectives online in a way that allows for more thought and discussion than the sort of short messages shared on newer social media platforms.
+Personal blogs are a great way to develop and share your opinion and perspectives online.
+They allow for more thought and discussion than the sort of short messages shared on newer social media platforms.

 Twitter is another classic social media site that does quite well in Russia.
-While it doesn’t receive as many unique monthly visitors as the other sites in this list (approximately 7.7 million/month), it boasts the most engagement per author out of all Russian social networks.
+While it doesn’t have as many users as the other sites in this list (with approximately 13 million), it boasts the most engagement per author out of all Russian social networks.

 Rutube hosts both licensed content and user uploads, and the vast majority of all uploads are in Russian.
 This high percentage of Russian content makes Rutube an incredibly valuable resource for anyone trying to learn the language.